netvc/requirements/draft-moffitt-netvc-requirements.md

 # Additional Considerations

 The features described in this section are potentially desirable but are not part of the strict requirements.
-The benefits of them should be weighed against their costs before including them in the codec.
+Their benefits should be weighed against their costs before including them in the codec.

 - lossless
 - RGB mode